 (4) The regulations may make provision requiring a qualified representative, in specified circumstances, to consult with a person who holds a prescribed office in the department before issuing a provisional improvement notice.

-[Section 31BH inserted by No. 68 of 2004 s.
+[Section 31BH inserted: No. 68 of 2004 s.
 76.]

 31BI.
 Contents of notice